kyrellousgirgis/TempratureController/README.md

 # TempratureController
-App to control Temperature using a Slider.
+app gets you updated temperature degrees also provided by a side bar to control room temperature degree